POST

 Converting Speech to Text with Precision

-Our transcription service transforms spoken content into accurate, readable text, enabling you to make your audio content searchable, accessible, and analytically valuable.
-This endpoint initiates a transcription task, processing your audio file and returning a unique identifier that allows you to track and retrieve your results.
+Our transcription service transforms spoken content into accurate, readable text, enabling you to make your media content searchable, accessible, and analytically valuable.
+This endpoint initiates a transcription task, processing your media file and returning a unique identifier that allows you to track and retrieve your results.

 Understanding Speech Transcription